 Responsibility for informing Harp Academy of anticipated non-attendance owing to a School Trip is the responsibility of the child’s parent/carer.
 Harp Academy requires a minimum 14 days written notice (texts and emails are acceptable).
 Unfortunately the Harp Academy team cannot rely on school office staff to warn them of each school trip.
 Where written notice is received 14 days or more in advance, the lesson will be rolled-over to a later date, or the lesson value will be credited, or a refund will be offered if no further dates are available (e.g. at the end of the academic year).

 If a child forgets their instrument and/or equipment, they should still come to their Harp Academy class and no refund will be due.
 Harp Academy is unable to lend harmonicas as this is unhygienic and unsafe, but children will still actively participate in their session in a musical manner.
 Ways in which this will be achieved are set out on our website.
-On the first occasion of a child forgetting their equipment, the Harp Academy Teacher will assume this is a one-off event and manage the situation accordingly.
-Parents will not automatically be informed on the first occasion.
-On the second occasion, concurrently or otherwise, parent’s will be contacted by a Harp Academy team member and the best way forward will be agreed.
+On the first occasion of a child forgetting their equipment, the Harp Academy Teacher will assume this is a one-off event and manage the situation accordingly, suggesting ways in which the student can take ownership and raise matters with their responsible adult(s) at home.
+The student’s age and learning needs will of course be taken into consideration too.
+Parents/Carers will not automatically be informed on this first occasion.
+On a second occasion, concurrently or otherwise, parents/carers will be contacted by a Harp Academy team member and a practical way forward will be agreed.